simonsamra/hello-world/README.md

 My name is Simon and I'm learning about github
-Looks very simple and nice let see what happens when I reaaly do a real thing ;)
+Looks very simple and nice let see what happens when I really do a real thing ;)